 This content has been automatically translated from Ukrainian.

-Pillow shot is a term commonly used in the context of Japanese cinema and usually refers to the style of director Yasujiro Ozu.
-Pillow shot can also be found in the works of Akira Kurosawa and Hayao Miyazaki.
+Pillow shot is a term that is usually used in the context of Japanese cinema and typically refers to the style of director Yasujirō Ozu.
+Pillow shots can also be found in the works of Akira Kurosawa and Hayao Miyazaki.

-Pillow shot — is a visual pause between scenes or in the middle of a scene that includes images from everyday life or landscape that are outside the narrative line and do not affect the plot, but create an atmosphere or reflect the emotional state of the characters.
+A pillow shot is a visual pause between scenes or within a scene that includes images from everyday life or landscapes that are outside the narrative line and do not affect the plot, but create atmosphere or reflect the emotional state of the characters.

-These shots are often quiet and calm, and show simple things such as objects in the house, street scenes or natural landscapes.
-They act as buffers, allowing the viewer to think about previous events or emotionally prepare for the next part of the film.
+These shots are often quiet and serene, showing simple things such as objects in the home, street scenes, or natural landscapes.
+They serve as buffers, allowing the viewer to reflect on previous events or emotionally prepare for the next part of the film.

-The use of such shots is characteristic of Ozu's style, which is known for its measured, meditative narrative manner and deep attention to the details of everyday life.
+The use of such shots is characteristic of Ozu's style, which is known for its measured, meditative storytelling and deep attention to the details of everyday life.

 This post doesn't have any additions from the author yet.